danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ## class

 To construct objects in OOP it is important to have a blueprint.
 A class specifies the structure of its objects' attributes and the possible behaviors/actions of these objects.
-Class can therefore be understood as a template for and blueprint of things.
+Class can therefore be understood as a template for, and blueprint of, things.

 Similar to the template that we had for a person-object earlier, we have the following: